vasanthrrao/pytradingapi-typeA/README.md

-## TradingAPI SDK - Python Client for accessing MiraeAPI and Streaming Market Data
+## TradingAPI SDK - Python Client for accessing TradingAPI and Streaming Market Data

 ### Description
 TradingAPI is a complete SDK that allows you to build a trading and investment platform which includes executing orders in real time, streaming live trade and order data (Using Websockets) and more.